cbdocs/crazyticket-bot/docs/source/commands.rst

 /addtime <minutes>
 	* Adds time to a running timer.
 A negative number will subtract time.
-	* Subtracting more time than is remaining will stop the timer with 1 minute remaining.
+	* Subtracting more time than remains will stop the timer with 1 minute remaining.

 /au <user>
 	* Same as /add <user>